-Kidney disease, also known as renal disease, is a common occurrence and can develop in two ways – acute or chronic.
-Acute kidney disease can show signs within a matter of days and can be very severe.
+Kidney disease in dogs, also known as renal disease, is a common occurrence and can develop in two ways – acute or chronic.
+Acute kidney disease in dogs can show signs within a matter of days and can be very severe.
 Pets can develop acute kidney problems as a result of ingesting toxins such as antifreeze, certain medications, and tainted foods.
 Another cause includes decreased blood flow or oxygen delivery to the kidneys, infections, and urinary obstruction.
-Chronic kidney disease can have a very slow onset and include nonspecific signs – by the time the symptoms have become obvious, the condition is generally unable to be treated effectively.
+Chronic kidney disease in dogs can have a very slow onset and include nonspecific signs – by the time the symptoms have become obvious, the condition is generally unable to be treated effectively.
 Often, the kidneys will find ways to compensate as they lose functionality over time.

 Kidneys are critical to health as they maintain normal concentrations of salt and water in the body, control blood pressure, aid in calcium metabolism, and sustain phosphorous levels.
 Additionally, the kidneys manufacture a hormone that encourages red blood cell production and filter out the body’s waste through urine.
 When the kidneys fail, toxins begin to build up in the blood, which can lead to a variety of health issues.
 While chronic renal failure cannot be reversed or cured, treatment and management aimed at reducing the contributing factors can slow its progression.